 Learn more about the project through our Making of the Wetland video.

-On September 24th, 2020, members of the community joined us for an informative virtual event!
-Watch the full event recording to hear from CRC Executive Director Laura Jasinski and Northeastern Ph.D.
-Candidate Max Rome on what the Floating Wetland is all about.
+On September 24th, 2020, community members joined us for an informative virtual event!
+Watch the event recording to hear from Executive Director Laura Jasinski and Ph.D.
+Candidate Max Rome.

 Learn more about the ecological concepts behind the floating wetland and the hypothesis that the research team will study through our video series.
 If you have two minutes, start with the “Introduction,” which gives a broad overview of everything.
 Then take a deeper dive by watching the 3-part series; each video is just a few minutes long.